 Unfortunately, the damage doesn’t just stop at physical and mental injuries, either.
 Medical bills related to truck accident injuries can be astronomical when you calculate hospital stays, surgeries, rehabilitation, prescriptions, and possible orthopedic aids that may be required.
 Some of the more common injuries that can result from a large truck accident may include:

-What Is the Cost of a Truck Attorney?
+What Is the Cost Of A Truck Accident Attorney?

-At Tiemann Law Firm, we work on a contingency-fee basis.
+At Tiemann Law Firm, we work on a contingency-fee-basis.
 This means that if we take on your case, we will not charge you any attorneys’ fees until you receive the compensation you’re owed.
-We’ll take a percentage of the settlement, verdict, or jury award we win for you, so you never have to pay an out-of-pocket fee.
+We’ll take a percentage of the common Injuries Suffered from Truck Accidentettlement, verdict, or jury award we win for you, so you never have to pay an out-of-pocket fee.
 That way, you can focus on what matters and feel confident in the fact that we are doing everything in our power to get you the money you deserve.
 We also offer a free initial consultation to review your case and your legal options.

 Truck Accident Statistics